jckleiner/notion-backup/README.md

 If you get the exception: `com.dropbox.core.BadResponseException: Bad JSON: expected object value.`, then try to re-generate your Dropbox access token and run the application again.

+### pCloud

+If you get the exception: `com.pcloud.sdk.ApiError: 2094 - Invalid 'access_token' provided.`,
+please also make sure that the `PCLOUD_API_HOST` environment variable is correct.
+There are currently two API hosts: one for Europe (`eapi.pcloud.com`) and one for the rest (`api.pcloud.com`).
+If you still get the error, please try and regenerate the access token as described in the [pCloud section](./documentation/setup.md#pcloud) of the documentation.